Pulteney Bridge: Design and construction

-Pultney Bridge was designed by Robert Adam, whose original drawings are preserved in the Sir John Soane's Museum in London.
+Pulteney Bridge was designed by Robert Adam, whose original drawings are preserved in the Sir John Soane's Museum in London.
 It is one of only four bridges in the world to have shops across its full span on both sides, the others being Ponte Vecchio in Florence and Rialto in Venice, and the Krämerbrücke in Erfurt, Germany.

 Initial plans for the bridge were drawn up by Thomas Paty, who estimated it would cost £4,569 to build, without the shops.
 A second estimate of £2,389 was obtained from local builders John Lowther and Richard Reed; it included two shops at each end of the bridge, but work neither design began before winter weather made construction of the pillars impossible.
 In 1770 the brothers Robert and James Adam, who were working on designs for the new town at Bathwick, adapted Paty's original design.
 Robert Adam envisaged an elegant structure lined with shops, similar to the Ponte Vecchio and the Ponte di Rialto he would likely have seen when he visited Florence and Venice.
 Adam's design more closely followed Andrea Palladio's rejected design for the Rialto.
 The revised bridge was 50 ft wide, rather than the 30 ft width envisaged by Paty, which overcame the objections of the local council about the bridge being too narrow.

 Construction started in 1769 and was completed by 1774 at a cost of £11,000.
 The builders for the lower part of the bridge were local masons Reed and Lowther; the shops were constructed by Singers and Lankeshere.

 Development

 Pulteney Bridge stood for less than 20 years in the form that Adam created.
 In 1792 alterations were made during which the bridge was widened to 58 ft and the shops enlarged, converting the original sixteen shops into six larger ones.
-Floods in 1799 and 1800 wrecked the north side of the bridge, which had been constructed with inadequate support.
+Floods in 1799 and 1800 wrecked the north side of the bridge, which had been constructed with inadequate supporting piling works.
 A temporary bridge was erected, and repairs were completed in 1804.
 Thomas Telford suggested replacing the bridge with a single span cast iron bridge.
 However it was rebuilt by John Pinch senior, surveyor to the Pulteney estate, in a less ambitious version of Adam's design.
 Nineteenth-century shopkeepers changed the structure and appearance of their premises by changing windows, or expanding them by adding cantilevers over the river.
 Some painted advertisements on the outside of their shops, affecting the view from the river and Grand Parade.
 The western end pavilion on the south side was demolished in 1903 for road widening and its replacement was not an exact match.